nZEDb/nZEDb/docs/Ubuntu 13.10 INSTALL GUIDE.md

                 MySQL:
                 sudo apt-get install mysql-server mysql-client libmysqlclient-dev

-           Note: You MUST run this in the MySQL command line: GRANT FILE ON *.* TO 'YourMySQLUsername'@'YourMySQLServerIPAddress';

        # Change my.cnf using the nano text editor.

            Note: To search in nano, use control+w